Anthony-Jhoiro/WorkyGO/README.md

 - User can create custom triggers for their workflows.
 - User can add steps through existing images or custom Dockerfiles.

+## Technologies
+- Go
+- React with Typescript
+- Docker
+- Kubernetes (if I got the time)

 ## Authors
 - Anthony Quéré (Anthony-Jhoiro)